 If you like, we can spray the rest of your house inside as well for spiders and other occasional invaders while we are there.

-Heat treatments are the “green treatment” of choice for safe, effective bed bug elimination.
+Heat treatments are the treatment of choice for safe, effective bed bug elimination.
 Heating the infested rooms and furniture between 130 – 150 degrees for several hours will simply dry up all stages of bed bugs.
-In heavy infested rooms, a non-toxic dust may be applied to some void areas where bed bugs could possibly survive the treatment.
+When the room cools, we apply safe, and effective products in areas around the bed, frame, and headboard to help protect from any re-introduced bed bugs into the room, or a rare survivor from the heat treatment.
+As the infested rooms are being heated, we inspect and spray the rooms not being heated.

 Heat treatments also can involve less preparation work and can save furniture that may otherwise be recommended for disposal, saving you time and money.

-Also, we do a follow-up inspection 10 days to 2 weeks after treatment, and give single family homes a 3-month warranty.
+Also, we do a follow-up inspection 10 days to 2 weeks after treatment, and in most cases, give a 3-month warranty.

 How do people get bed bugs?